 Since the University’s founding in 1743, a tradition of excellence and an innovative spirit have distinguished UD.
 In fact, our first alumni included three signers of the Declaration of Independence.

-Graduate and Professional Education is located in Hullihen Hall, the UD’s main administrative building.
+The Graduate College is located in Hullihen Hall, the UD’s main administrative building.
 It is part of UD’s main campus and is in Newark (“New Ark”), which offers the charm of a small college town, with easy access to major metropolitan areas.
 UD also has campuses in Wilmington, Dover, Georgetown, and Lewes, Del.